 Trip Duration

-The length of your trip is the biggest factor.
-A 3-month backpacking trip is significantly cheaper to insure than a 12-month OE.
-Most providers offer pricing tiers at 3, 6, 9, and 12 months, with some extending to 18 months.
+How long you travel is the single biggest factor in your premium.
+A three-month trip to Southeast Asia costs significantly less to insure than a twelve-month round-the-world journey.
+Most providers price in tiers at 3, 6, 9, and 12 months, with some offering extensions up to 18 months.

 🌏